 Spouse got up about 20 minutes later, slid into a chair next to me and poured herself a cup, and asked “why do we have a camping stove, we don’t camp”, we were newly married.
 I said nothing, just looked at her as her brain cells began to come on-line and a moment later I got a wry smile and an “oh.”
 From humble beginnings and knowing where I lived I started this journey and I became a believer in portable things.
 Especially portable generators as we slide down the food chain quickly without electricity.

 No family home should be without one just as no home should be without a comprehensive first aid kit.
 Additionally, and equally, no one should have either unless they truly understand what each can do to both aide people and harm them.

-While one can argue that simply turning off some breakers helps to resolve this issue, it does so without balancing the loads across the circuits, and who wants to go out and pick and chooses those in real time?
+While one can argue that simply turning off some breakers helps to resolve this issue, it does so without balancing the loads across the circuits, and who wants to go out and pick and chooses those in real-time?
 Who knows how the circuits are set up in their breaker box in the first place?
 Preppers are planners and having this “locked down” is just good common sense.
-Identify the “must haves” and get a professional to hook up the system correctly.
-Ask way too many questions, write everything down and store the data with your survival kit.
-You will forget after time.
+Identify the “must-haves” and get a professional to hook up the system correctly.
+Ask way too many questions, write everything down, and store the data with your survival kit.
+You will forget it after time.
 Now, knowing this, would you ever touch a downed power line?